fiskl-accounting/help-docs/docs/Glossary/accounting-terms.md

 The amount remaining after all deductions have been made.

 ### [Net Income](terms/net-income.md)
-A company's total earnings (or profit.md); calculated by subtracting total expenses from total revenue.
+A company's total earnings (or profit); calculated by subtracting total expenses from total revenue.

 ### [Net Profit](terms/net-profit.md)
 The amount of money a business earns after accounting for all expenses, taxes and costs.